tezos/tezos-mirror/docs/introduction/howtouse.rst

 This is why we were able to submit transactions without specifying these limits: they were computed for us.

-More information on validation can be found :ref:`here. <validation>`
+More information on validation can be found :doc:`here <../shell/validation>`.

 It's RPCs all the Way Down